 - 1.1 The Redhill Aerodrome Traffic Zone (ATZ) is divided into two sections (i) the helicopter circuit and (ii) the fixed-wing circuit area.
 The dividing line is orientated according to the runway in use and extends to the boundary of the ATZ.
-Except in an emergency, or to practice bad weather circuits on Runway 08/26, fixed-wing aircraft shall not fly in the helicopter circuit area. - 1.2 All procedures are based on the QNH.
-The QFE will only be provided if it requested by a pilot. - 1.3 All aircraft must have a serviceable transponder or obtain an exemption from the Aerodrome Manager.
-Note: Aircraft operating with an exemption are prohibited from using Runway 18/36 or the H18/H36 helistrip. - 1.4 Operations will normally be conducted under Visual Flight Rules (VFR) and observe the minima applicable to Class D airspace below 3000ft AMSL and less than 140kts IAS (surface in sight, visibility 5000m and/or cloud ceiling (BKN) 1500ft or above).
-When the weather conditions observed by Redhill ATC are below these values Special VFR operations may take place, see paragraph 16. - 1.5 At night aircraft must be flown clear of cloud and with the surface in sight; at a height not less than 1000ft above the highest obstacle within a radius of 600m from the aircraft when over the congested areas of cities, towns or settlements or over an open-air assembly of persons: and - 1.5.1 Elsewhere than specified above, at a height of more than 500ft above the ground or water, or 500ft above the highest obstacle within a radius of 500ft from the aircraft.
-SERA.5001, SERA.5005(a) and applicable CAA ORS General Exemptions refer. - 1.6 An Air Traffic Control Service, callsign Redhill Tower, is provided between the hours notified in the UK IAIP and at other times as required by the Aerodrome Licensee. - 1.7 All helicopter operations at Redhill will be conducted in accordance with the procedures set out in the Redhill Aerodrome Manual and the Redhill ATC Manual of Air Traffic Services Part 2.
+Fixed-wing aircraft shall not fly within the helicopter circuit area unless it is an emergency or authorised by ATC. - 1.2 All procedures are based on the QNH.
+The QFE will only be provided if requested by a pilot. - 1.3 All aircraft must either have a serviceable transponder or obtain an exemption from the Aerodrome Manager.
+Note: Aircraft operating with an exemption are prohibited from using Runway 18/36. - 1.4 Operations will normally be conducted under Visual Flight Rules (VFR) observing the minima applicable to Class D airspace below 3000ft AMSL and less than 140kts IAS. - 1.4.1 Fixed-wing aircraft: minimum meteorological visibility 5000m, clear of cloud and with the surface in sight. - Helicopters: minimum meteorological visibility 1500m, clear of cloud and with the surface in sight. - Note: when the weather conditions observed by Redhill ATC are below these values Special VFR operations may take place, see paragraph 15. - 1.5 An Air Traffic Control Service, callsign Redhill Tower, is provided between the 0900 -1900 hours local (summer) and 0900-1700 hours local (winter) and at other times as required by the Aerodrome Licensee. - 1.7 All helicopter operations at Redhill will be conducted in accordance with the procedures set out in the Redhill Aerodrome Manual and the Redhill ATC Manual of Air Traffic Services Part 2.
 These procedures comply with ICAO Annex 14 Volume 2 Heliports. - 1.8 ICAO divides helicopters into groups according to their MAUW.
 The helicopter groups, their wake turbulence classification together with the dimensions of the largest helicopter in each group is set out below.